RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 #### Amazon Kendra

-1. Enterprise serach environment, basically build for large organizations and their customers
+1. **Enterprise search environment**, basically build for large organizations and their customers
-2. It's kind of google search engine but for intra-company
+2. **It's kind of google search engine but for intra-company**
 3. powered by strong nlp
 4. uses thumbs up/ thumbs down feedback mechanism to get more accurate
-5. combines data from file systems, SharePoint, instranet, sharing services (JDBC, s3) into one searchable repository
+5. combines data from file systems, SharePoint, intranet, sharing services (JDBC, s3) into one searchable repository
 6. you can do relevance tuning (filtering) to show what is more important to you like view count, last update date, etc
 7. Remember like Alexa's sister